 Here are the 5 stages of divorce recovery:

 The first stage of any grieving process is denial.
-It's much like physical shock after an accident: the body shuts down until it can better deal with the pain of what has happened.
-In divorce, our body, mind, and spirit sometimes shut down until we can better deal the reality of what is happening.
+It’s much like physical shock after an accident: the body shuts down until it can better deal with the pain of what has happened.
+In divorce, our body, mind, and spirit sometimes shut down until we can better deal with the reality of what is happening.